Setting Boundaries

 How often do you agree to do something you don’t want to do because you don’t know how to say no?
 How many unwelcome behaviours have you tolerated to keep the peace instead of confronting the other person?
+If you experience these issues, it’s time to think about setting boundaries.

-If you experience these issues, you are not alone.
-Many people have difficulties setting boundaries.
 A personal boundary is a clear line which says “this is where my space begins and you’re not welcome in here.”

 Anger is a signal